-Samson has built a globalized supply chain to maximize cost efficiency and possess strong global sourcing capabilities.
-With factories in Vietnam, the U.S., Bangladesh and Indonesia, Samson has been able to improve production capabilities and cost controls to overcome geopolitical instabilities.
-We have also strengthened the investment in the standardization and automation of manufacturing processes to enhance overall capacity.
-In view that our current production capacity will be sufficient to meet market demand, our plan to build a new factory in Vietnam will be temporarily postponed.
+Samson has built a globalized supply chain to maximize cost efficiency with strong global sourcing capabilities.
+With factories in Vietnam, the U.S., Bangladesh and Indonesia, Samson has been able to improve production capabilities and cost controls to cope with geopolitical instabilities.
+We have also strengthened the investment in the standardization and automation of manufacturing process to enhance overall capacity.
+In view that our current production capacity would be sufficient to meet market demand, the plan for a new factory in Vietnam has been delayed until after 2024.

-Shareholders' value and corporate governance
+4. Shareholders' value and corporate governance

-Samson's management is committed to creating Shareholders value by prioritizing the best interests of the Shareholders.
-Samson will continue to focus on quality optimization, efficiency improvement, higher level of automation, expansion of the customer base and increased market penetration.
-We will strive to evolve in today's business environment to achieve solid growth and sustainable margins.
-In addition, we will continuously work with the board and external advisers to increase transparency and improve corporate governance across the Group.
+Samson's management is dedicated to creating shareholder value by prioritizing their best interests.
+The company will continue to focus on optimizing quality, improving efficiency, increasing automation, expanding the customer base, and enhancing market penetration.
+We aim to adapt and thrive in today's business environment to achieve solid growth and sustainable margins.
+Additionally, we will persist in working with the board and external advisors to enhance transparency and improve corporate governance across the Group.